 Do you ever struggle to find where you left that important file on your laptop?
 Or have you ever wished you could get a little more life out of your tired, old phone?
 If so, digital minimalism may be the answer for you!

-Digital Minimalism is a philosophy that encourages a strict boundary of what is and isn’t allowed to take up space on your phone, computer, tablet, watch, smart-shoelaces, or whatever else you use that has a screen and too much junk taking up space.
+Digital Minimalism is a philosophy that encourages a strict boundary of what is and isn’t allowed to take up space on your phone, computer, tablet, watch, smart shoelaces, or whatever else you use that has a screen and too much junk taking up space.

 Getting Started with Digital Minimalism

-Basically, the starting point is a “spring cleaning” for your devices.
+The starting point is a “spring cleaning” for your devices.

 And remember, just like with traditional minimalism, essentialism, and others, the end goal isn’t to pare down to nothing.
 The end goal is to pare down to nothing pointless.
 Everything should have a purpose.

 If you live a significant portion of your life in the digital world, you deserve peace and comfort in that world.
 Below are the top reasons you should give digital minimalism a shot!

 Many people believe that their computers and phones slow down because of viruses, malware, and sneaky hackers.
 But most of the time nowadays, the only person slowing down your PC is you.

 Electronic devices naturally degrade and decline in performance over their lifetimes, primarily due to the impact of heat on the components.
 This slow breakdown is pretty much unavoidable.
 The good news is, that how hard you push your devices has a significant impact on how quickly they degrade.

 Running a million different apps in the background or keeping a browser window open with every tab you’ve ever used puts strain on the system.
 The physical components of the machine need to work harder to keep up with that demand.
 The stress of high demand makes it harder for your device to keep up in the short term and causes it to age faster over time.